far-analytics/streams-logger/README.md

 ## Formatting

 You can format your log message using a `Formatter` Node.
-The `Logger` constructs a `LogContext` instance on each logged message.
+The `Logger` constructs a `LogContext` object on each logged message.
 The [properties](#log-context-properties) of each `LogContext` contain information about the context of the logged message (e.g., module name, function name, line number, etc.).
 You can define a serialization function and pass it to the constructor of a `Formatter`.
 The serialization function can construct a log message from the `LogContext` [properties](#log-context-properties).
 In the concise [example](#example-formatter) below this is accomplished by using a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ### Log context properties